 The opening of the Estate for TV and Film production will be welcome news for the industry.
 Indeed as many productions emerge from lockdown, the demand for production space is likely to surge.

 “At a time when demand for studio space far outstrips supply in the UK, the Bolesworth Estate has the best of all worlds.
 We have set-build spaces, both interior and exterior and we also have 6,500 acres of unique locations.
 The Estate really is a one-stop-stop for productions looking for studios, locations or indeed a home near Liverpool or Manchester” said Charlie Greenstein, Head of TV & Film at Bolesworth Estate.

 Nestled in Cheshire’s rolling countryside, the much-loved view of the Grade II listed Bolesworth Castle has been an admired and familiar sight in Cheshire for nearly 200 years, but this unique location is about so much more than mystical castles and rolling hills.

 Fancy a visit?
-Location viewings are available by appointment, please contact Charlie Greenstein, Head of TV & Film to arrange a viewing.
+Location viewings are available by appointment, click here for more information.